Dementia Caregivers Support

 Dementia Caregivers Support Group

-The Pearce Dementia Caregivers Support Group consists of individuals who are providing care for a spouse or other family members who has dementia.
-The participants of the dementia caregivers group are not professionals, but they are fellow travelers who provide encouragement, share resources, and listen and pray for one another.
-It is wonderful to know there are other people who face the same challenges that you face and together you can learn how to care for yourself and for your loved one.
+The Pearce Dementia Caregivers Support Group consists of individuals who are providing care for a spouse or other family members who have dementia.
+The participants of the Dementia Caregivers Support Group are not professionals, but they are fellow travelers who provide encouragement, share resources, and listen and pray for one another.
+It is wonderful to know there are other people who face the same challenges that you face, and together we can learn how to care for ourselves and for our loved ones.

 Monthly Caregivers Support Group

-The Pearce Dementia Caregivers Support Group meets the third Tuesday of each month at 12:00 noon in Room 101 in the office wing.
-Anyone who has a family member dealing with dementia is welcome to share in this monthly support group.
-You are encouraged to bring a sack lunch or purchase a cup of soup at the church Café when it is open.
+The Pearce Dementia Caregivers Support Group meets the third Tuesday of each month at 12:00 noon in the Conference Room in the office wing.
+Anyone who has a family member struggling with dementia is welcome to share in this monthly support group.
+You are encouraged to bring a sack lunch or purchase a cup of soup at the church’s Common Grounds Cafe.

 For More Information

-If you have questions about the Pearce Dementia Caregivers Support Group, please call the church office at 594-9488 and ask for Pastor Harold Scott or the group coordinator, Mary Lou Bates.
+If you have questions about the Pearce Dementia Caregivers Support Group, please call the church office at 594-9488 and ask for Pastor Jeremy Kelly or the group coordinator, Mary Lou Bates.
 Check this website for more information for Dementia Caregivers: www.alz.org/rochesterny.